usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 personnel for repair purposes.
 This includes elevator pits, elevator penthouses, piping or equipment catwalks, cooling towers, and utility tunnels.

-{% details What about mechanical rooms or closets not accessed by ladders or narrow passageways? %}
+#### What about mechanical rooms or closets not accessed by ladders or narrow
+passageways? %}
 They are not exempt.
 However, they are work areas subject to the limited exemption discussed above.
 In addition, mechanical rooms are exempt from the elevator requirement (§4.1.3(5), Exception 2).
-{% enddetails %}

 ### III-7.4000 Sites and exterior facilities